danodonovan/django-condor/README.md

 For testing and general convenience, the settings for connecting to your condor submission node can be held in a dict in settings.py that looks similar to:

-TEST_CONDOR_INFO = {
+CONDOR_SETTINGS = {
     'hostname'      : <host name or IP>,
     'username'      : <username to connect with>,
     'password'      : <password - can be None if local or password free ssh set>, 'remotedir'     : <remote directory in which to run 'condor_submit'>, 'submit_script' : <local submit script>,
+	'env' 			: <a dictionary containg any environment variables that may need to be set>
 }

 Contact
 -------